-This causes the inner elbow and upper forearm to stick inward toward the bow, exposing this section of the arm to a greater degree of potential contact.
+This causes the inner elbow and upper forearm to stick inward toward the bow, exposing this arm section to greater potential contact.

 By relaxing and unlocking the elbow of your bow arm, the previously mentioned segment of the forearm and elbow is allowed to pivot down and outward, bringing it out of harm’s way.

-Changing your form to accommodate this method of shooting can take a slight period of adjustment.
+Changing your form to accommodate this shooting method can take a slight adjustment period.
 However, if archery bruises have become a regular issue, the reward will be well worth the effort.

 Check Your Draw Length